atharefaridi/atharefaridi/README.md

 With a wealth of experience across multiple technology stacks, I specialize in crafting innovative solutions that drive business success.
 My journey has taken me around the world, allowing me to collaborate with diverse teams and clients while delivering top-notch digital products and services.

-You can find more details about me at my [portfolio link](https://atharfaridi.com) !

 ## Current Projects
 🔭 I’m currently working on multiple startup projects with friends and companies like <a href="https://trekohike.tech" target="_blank">Trekohike Technologies</a>, <a href="https://jobs.dasalonindia.com" target="_blank">daSalon Jobs</a> , <a href="https://dasalon.asia" target="_blank">daSalon Asia</a>,<a href="https://solopreneursguide.com" target="_blank">Solopreneurs Guide</a>  and many other NextJS and Blazor Projects..